Who can submit it?

 - Avoid planning activities that rely on a single mode of engagement or expression.
 For example, don’t depend entirely on physical activities that require a lot of moving around (that might exclude persons with disabilities with physical or spatial challenges) or entirely on whole-group discussion (that might exclude introverts or people who need interpreters or translators to participate if those folk are not available to your session).

-- If you have materials to share with audience members, have a plan to share them well ahead of time in formats that are easily accessible by screen-readers, and think about high-contrast color schemes and large print that make documents easy for people to read, as well.
+- If you have materials to share with audience members, plan to share them well ahead of time in formats easily accessible by screen-readers.
+Think about high-contrast color schemes and large print that make documents easy for people to read.